Bitcoin-com/bitbox-scaffold-websockets/README.md

 ## BITBOX Scaffold WebSockets

-Used for events, meetups etc to display BCH addresses and notify of tips when they receive them
+Used for events, meetups etc to display BCH addresses and notify when donations are received.

 ## Setup